iholloma/crdh/_essays/v01-08-glitching-history.md

 created a remix that raises new questions about the meanings lurking in the artifact.
-Moving the artifact away from its original form brings us closer to the stakes up for grabs in its originating historical moment: revising the "text," helped us better access the context.
+Moving the artifact away from its original form brings us closer to the stakes up for grabs in its originating historical moment: revising the "text" helped us better access the context.

 {% figure caption: "Figure 2.
 Student Nathan Anderson's 2013 glitch experiment with Kelly Hart's photograph of Hurt, Hinton, and Watson." %}
 ![A glitched photograph showing from left to right, Arthel "Doc" Watson, "Mississippi" John Hurt and Sam Hinton.](/assets/img/v01/kramer/glitched-image.jpg)